 Does it cost anything, to open a Danish bank account?

 - No, it does not cost anything.
 If you are a student, some banks will not charge you anything for the account maintenance either.
 Keep in mind that the process can take up to 3 weeks.

 Do I get health insurance with Danish Tax Number?

 - No, you need to have a CPR number, to be insured in Denmark.

 Do I need a CPR number in Denmark?

 - If you are staying in Denmark for more than three months, you need a CPR number (civil registration number)

-If there is anything more you need to know, leave a comment bellow and we will address them in our best capacity.
+If there is anything more you need to know, leave a comment below and we will address them to our best capacity.